Do you ever hear a strange ringing in your ear? According to the Mayo Clinic, this is a rather common problem that affects 15-20% of people.

 Pursuing Workers’ Compensation

 If your work activity left you with bothersome ringing in your ears, don’t ignore it.
 Over time, it can lead to other, more serious conditions.
-Get in touch with a St. Louis worker’s compensation lawyer as soon as possible to find out what you need to do in order to get compensated.
+Get in touch with a Missouri worker’s compensation lawyer as soon as possible to find out what you need to do in order to get compensated.
 The insurance company may try to push back, but a lawyer can ensure your legal rights are protected.